EternityForest/AnyoneCanDoIt/README.md

 on, without opening the doors.

-The state is not exactly hidden, but the result is that there is no state in which things are both guaranteed to not change, and inspectible.
+The state is not exactly hidden, but the result is that there is no state in which things are both guaranteed to remain as-is, and inspectible.
 This creates a big problem, because once the task is done, you must rely on memory or documentation, and unless you videotaped everything, documentation can be forged,